Mexico sees 2nd major win for independent unions

 It was a long, hard battle for the workers in Matamoros, where labor battles began in 2019 with a mass strike by about 25,000 workers at 48 assembly plants in the Mexican border city.
 The movement won 20% wage increases at all 48 “maquiladora” factories in Matamoros, across the border from Brownsville, Texas.
 It also won a one-time bonus worth about $1,685 at current exchange rates.

 For decades, corrupt Mexican union federations like the CTM signed low-wage “protection contracts” behind workers’ backs, often before plants were even opened.
 Union votes were held by show of hands, or not at all.
-Workers at many factories in Mexico were unaware they even had a union until they saw dues deducted from their paychecks.
 The CTM enjoyed government support and formed part of Mexico’s old ruling party, the Institutional Revolutionary Party.

 Many Mexican workers make 10% to 15% of wages for similar jobs in the U.S.